Skip to main contentSkip to log on

 You can always call the organisation on their publicly listed number to confirm if the request is legitimate.

-Stay on high alert for emails from supposed well-known organisations.
-Suspects are using links and attachments in emails to drive people to fake websites, where they may ask you to enter personal and banking information.
+Scammers may send emails impersonating well-known organisations.
+They use links and attachments in emails to drive people to fake websites, where they may ask you to enter personal and banking information.
 These scam emails can be extremely tricky to spot.

 What should you do every time you receive an email?